 To demonstrate how this works, here’s an example.
-Let’s assume we’re tiling a wall measuring 4 metres square, using our popular Metro subway white bevelled gloss wall tiles.
+Let’s assume we’re tiling a wall measuring 4 metres square, using our popular Victorian Metro white bevelled gloss wall tiles.
 We have the following measurements:

 - Total area being tiled: 4 metres squared

 - Size of spacers: 2mm